ykdai/BracketFlare/README.md

 ### Contact

-If you have any question, please feel free to reach me out at `ydai005@e.ntu.edu.sg`.
+If you have any question (such as asking for the 4K version of our BracketFlare Dataset), please feel free to reach me out at `ydai005@e.ntu.edu.sg`.